Adam Pelech: Early years (2014–2017)

+Later years (2017–present)

 Following the signing, Pelech began the 2017–18 season at the NHL level for the first time in his career.
 Early in the season, Pelech impressed coach Doug Weight enough that he was given a chance on the Islanders second power-play unit alongside Josh Bailey, Mathew Barzal, Andrew Ladd, and Brock Nelson.
 However, he soon suffered an upper-body injury and missed four games to recover before returning to the lineup on November 11.
 Upon returning, Pelech experienced an uptake in offensive output and set career highs in both assists and points by December.
 In his 100th career NHL game on January 30, 2018, Pelech scored the Islanders only goal in the 4–1 loss to the Florida Panthers.
-He later recorded his first carer game-winning goal in a 4–1 win over the Pittsburgh Penguins on March 20.
+He later recorded his first career game-winning goal in a 4–1 win over the Pittsburgh Penguins on March 20.
 Pelech ended his first full season at the NHL level with a career-high three goals and 16 assists for 19 points through 78 games.

 During the 2018 offseason, Calvin de Haan left the Islanders for the Carolina Hurricanes and Pelech was expected to replace him in the lineup.
 Throughout the preseason with new coach Barry Trotz, Pelech was paired alongside Ryan Pulock.
-By March 2019, Pelech recorded a career-high five goals to tie for second with Devon Toews among team defensemen in goals.
+By March 2019, Pelech recorded a career-high five goals to tie for second with Devon Toews among team defencemen in goals.
 He eventually finished the regular season establishing career highs in goals and points.
 His offensive and defensive play helped the Islanders qualify for the Stanley Cup playoffs for the first time since 2016.
 In the first round of the 2019 Stanley Cup playoffs, Pelech tallied two assists through an average 86:21 minute of ice time as the Islanders swept the Penguins.
 However, the team was eliminated during the second round by the Hurricanes.